pburkholder/eponymous-principles/presentation.md

 # Mnemonic Tricks for Eponymous Principles

 * Peter Burkholder _(he/him)_
-* US Gov (Cloud.gov), Chef Software, ..., Research Labs
+* US Gov (Cloud.gov), Chef Software, Audax Health, AARP, NIH, Research Labs
-* Geophysicist
+* Geophysicist / Seismologist

-^Hi, I'm Peter Burkholder, and welcome to Mnemonic Rule for Eponymous Principles.
-I'm currently a customer success engineer for Cloud.gov, the US Government's Platform-as-a-Service for Public Service.
-Before that, I worked at Chef, Audax Health, the US National Institutes of Health and various labs because I first came into Unix administration as a graduate student in seismology.
+[.build-lists: false]

 ^I'm glad to be here today to share with you the eponymous principles I have found useful in my work, and the mnemonic tricks I use to call them up, some context on how to apply them.

 ---